citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/mobile-and-field-service/apps/ios.md

 5. Enter the relevant data:

-    -   **Connection name: enter the name of the connection you want to connect to;
+    -   **Connection name**: enter the name of the connection you want to connect to;

     -   **Server URL**: enter the server address for the connection.
 The